meilisearch/meilisearch-java/CONTRIBUTING.md

 #### Sign your files and upload to Maven Repository

-1. Prepare the environement by filling the `gradle.properties` file with all the credentials:
+1. Prepare the environment by filling the `gradle.properties` file with all the credentials:

 ```
 ossrhUsername=<maven-username>